Wisconsin's 66th Assembly district

-The 66th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeast Wisconsin, the district covers most of the city of Racine, Wisconsin, including downtown Racine and Racine Harbor and landmarks such as the Racine Art Museum, Old Main Street Historic District, Historic Sixth Street Business District, the Racine Zoo, Memorial Hall, and Johnson Wax Headquarters.
+The 66th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeast Wisconsin, the district comprises the southeast corner of Racine County, including the south side of the city of Racine, most of the village of Mount Pleasant, and the villages of Sturtevant and Elmwood Park.
+The district also contains Johnson Wax Headquarters, Regency Mall, and the Foxconn in Wisconsin campus.
 The district is represented by Democratic minority leader Greta Neubauer, since January 2018.

-The 66th Assembly District is located within Wisconsin's 22nd Senate district, along with the 64th and 65th Assembly districts.
+The 66th Assembly district is located within Wisconsin's 22nd Senate district, along with the 64th and 65th Assembly districts.

 History

 The district was created in the 1972 redistricting act (1971 Wisc.
 Act 304) which first established the numbered district system, replacing the previous system which allocated districts to specific counties.
 The 66th district was drawn somewhat in line with the former Kenosha County 2nd district (Kenosha County excluding most of the city of Kenosha), but removed southeastern Kenosha County and replaced it with a number of neighboring towns in central Racine County and eastern Walworth County.

-After the 1983 redistricting, which undid the 1982 redistricting that had temporarily scrambled State Assembly districts, the boundaries of the 66th district remained relatively consistent for the next 28 years, based in Kenosha County with a varying set of rural towns from Racine and Walworth counties.
+Other than the 1982 redistricting, which temporarily scrambled State Assembly districts, the boundaries of the 66th district remained relatively consistent for the next 40 years (1972–2011), comprising most of Kenosha County with a rotating set of rural towns from Racine and Walworth counties.
 That changed in the controversial 2011 redistricting plan (2011 Wisc.
-Act 43) which moved the district entirely into the city of Racine in Racine County in area previously represented by the 61st and 62nd Assembly districts.
-The previous territory covered by the 66th district is now split between the 61st, 63rd, and 64th Assembly districts.
-This was part of a larger gerrymandering plan for the Racine and Kenosha County districts to convert one Assembly seat and one Senate seat from tossups to safely Republican.
+Act 43) which moved the district entirely into the city of Racine in Racine County, in area previously represented by the 61st and 62nd Assembly districts.
+The previous territory covered by the 66th district was then split between the 61st, 63rd, and 64th Assembly districts.
+This was done as part of a broader gerrymander of the southeast Wisconsin districts to pack the majority of Racine and Kenosha Democratic votes into one state senate district.
+This map was only slightly adjusted in the 2022 court-ordered redistricting plan.
+The 2024 redistricting plan unpacked Racine from the district, splitting Racine again between two Assembly districts.
+The 66th district kept the southern third of the city of Racine and expanded to comprise the neighboring villages in the southeast quadrant of Racine County.

+Notable former representatives of this district include Russell Olson, the 39th lieutenant governor of Wisconsin, Mary Wagner, who served as chief judge of the 2nd district of Wisconsin circuit courts, and Cory Mason, the 58th mayor of Racine, Wisconsin.